 - Personal guarantees must comply with the National Credit Code and the Banking Code of Practice, where applicable

-- Anyone making a personal guarantee or relying on one, needs to be familiar with the effect an insolvency event has on a personal guarantee.
+- Anyone making a personal guarantee or relying on one needs to be familiar with the effect an insolvency event has on a personal guarantee.

 Estimated reading time: 9 minutes

 A personal guarantee is the promise of one or more people to be answerable for a debt or obligation of another person or entity in the event that that person or entity defaults on that debt or performing an obligation.
-Most commonly, it is offered by a third party to a creditor to support a debtor (for ease of explanation, we will assume throughout this article that the personal guarantee is for the payment of debt, the most common type of personal guarantee).
+Most commonly, it is offered by a third party to a creditor to support a debtor (for ease of explanation, we will assume throughout this article that the personal guarantee is for the payment of a debt, the most common type of personal guarantee).

 One defining feature of a personal guarantee, which has significant legal consequences, is that it always involves a ‘secondary obligation’: the obligation to pay is based on the existence of a separate ‘primary obligation’ of another party.
 For example, in the case of a personal guarantee from the director of a company, the primary obligation is often a loan to the company which the director personally guarantees.
 The primary obligation is enshrined in a ‘principal contract’.